chris-mlvz/chris-mlvz/README.md

 - 🌱 Always learning about Software Development and Machine Learning
 ## Developing with:
 - 🎯 Flutter and Dart for Mobile, Desktop & Web
-- ⚡ Go for Backend & APIs:
+- ⚡ Go for Backend & APIs
-- 🤖 Python for Machine Learning:
+- 🤖 Python for Machine Learning & AI
 <!---
 chris-mlvz/chris-mlvz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.